 Drawing an optical pattern is a fun and straightforward way to create new drawings.
-It is also a fun way to get children involved in creating images with pattern and tone.
+It is also a fun way to get children involved in creating images with patterns and tone.

 Draw a square frame and subdivide it into smaller L-shapes using a pencil.
 Use the felt tip pen to outline the shapes you have drawn.
 The next stage is to add dark shading, do this by alternating a dark area of flat block shading.

 Next, add the illusion of depth by applying a graduated shadow into the blank areas.
-When viewed at an angle the drawing will appear to create a hole which disappears into the paper.
+When viewed at an angle the drawing will appear to create a hole that disappears into the paper.

-This hack can be taken a stage further with a digital photograph taken at an angle which will enhance the appearance of a hole in the paper.
+This hack can be taken a stage further with a digital photograph taken at an angle that will enhance the appearance of a hole in the paper.
 Try it, it really works.